Diabloxx/ElunaScripts/README.md

 # ElunaScripts
- Eluna Scripts, That is ran on SPP-TBC
+ Eluna Scripts, That is runs on SPP-TBC